ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 Click Next button

 The following settings are very important and there are many ways to configure OAuth, API Connect is very flexible and extensible on this part.
 The processing has been described in the specific steps happening during the token(s) creation procedure.
-It is similar in the way the AAA framework in DataPower is separating clearly each step.
-I do not want to explain all the combinations below, but provide the different values for each step.
+It is similar in the way the AAA framework in DataPower is clearly separating each step.
+I do not want to explain all the combinations below but provide the different values for each step.

 | Identity Extraction  | Authentication       | Authorization     |
 |----------------------|----------------------|-------------------|